 Penn InTouch is the multipurpose web platform on which you will manage your course registration, grades, billing and student information for the next four years.
 You can search for classes and enroll in the ones that interest you.
 The mock schedules tool allows you to see what your hypothetical course schedule will look like, and the academic planning worksheet keeps track of your progress with majors, minors or general requirements.

 The server of Penn InTouch is known to become unreliable if too many students are trying to log on the system at the same time, so try your best to avoid last minute changes and get things done early.

-Separate, but usually used along with Penn InTouch, is offers student ratings of classes and professors.
+Separate, but usually used along with Penn InTouch, is Penn Course Review, which offers student ratings of classes and professors.
 It can be a helpful reference for deciding which classes to take and which professors you don’t want to miss.

 Upon your admission to Penn, you are assigned to a pre-major advisor, who will be the go-to person when you have questions about academic planning.
 Every semester, you need to let your pre-major advisor know which classes you plan to take.
 If you don’t, you will be put on registration hold, which means that you cannot register for classes on Penn InTouch.
 So make sure to make an appointment with your advisor before Advanced Registration starts.

 After you officially declare a major, which normally happens by the end of your sophomore year, talking to your advisor before registration will no longer be required, but it is still strongly recommended that you continue to discuss your academic plans with the advisor assigned to you.

 As the name suggests, advance registration period usually happens shortly before the semester you’re choosing classes.
 For incoming freshmen, advanced registration will happen during the summer before school starts.
 You will use the Penn InTouch system to search and register for classes.